 If you know which program you want to go with, make an effort to look through their website to find the scholarships.
 The applications are usually not to difficult, and can be fun, like photographing your trip or keeping a blog to share your experience!

 - CEA Global Education offers a variety of scholarships, ranging from $500 to $3,000, which would be eligible for use on their internship programs, available in Spain, England, Czech Republic and China.

 - The Cultural Vistas Fellowship offers a full scholarship, including housing and airfare, for 12 U.S. students to intern abroad in Argentina, Germany or Singapore for the summer.
-They also offer scholarships for their other internship programs.
+Check out their program here.

 - The DiversityAbroad.com/CAPA scholarship is for $1,000 or $2,000 toward a study abroad or intern abroad program with CAPA, with preference given to disadvantaged and minority students.